Terms and Conditions: Adult Courses

 • It is possible to request a payment plan but unless you request this it is taken for granted you are paying all in one go

-• In all cases full payment must be completed 2 weeks before the start of course.
+• In all cases full payment must be completed 2 weeks before the start of course, unless otherwise agreed with us.

-• To be entitled to a long term discount or special agreed discount ALL payment must be made prior to the start of the course, although it could be done through multiple payments in installations, as stated above.
+• To be entitled to a long term discount or special agreed discount (for example buying a batch amount of classes) ALL payment must be made prior to the start of the course, although it could be done through multiple payments in installations, as stated above.

 • Once your payment has been received (note this is when it arrives to our bank, if doing a bank transfer usually a few days after doing the transfer and sometimes more), we will send you an email confirming your booking dates within a working week and usually much quicker.